dbcook/openrocket-database/README.md

 Wildman Rocketry is operated by Tim and Jackie Lehr out of Indiana.
 It is one of the most important high power vendors and sells many large fiberglass HPR kits of their own design, along with parts.

-Unfortunately, Wildman provides so little data that it may not be worthwhile to try to make a parts file.
+Unfortunately, Wildman provides so little data that it is probably not worthwhile to try to make a parts file.
 There are certain unique parts, such as the 3" and 4" polycarbonate nose cones used for the Punisher 3 and 4.
-For most fiberglass tube sizes (1.6, 2.2, 2.6, 3.0, 4.0, 5.5, 6.0 inches), you can find reasonable parts in
+For most fiberglass tube sizes (1.6, 2.2, 2.6, 3.0, 4.0, 5.5, 6.0 inches), you can find reasonable equivalents in
 the Madcow file.

 #### Giant Leap Rocketry